 Combine sugar, corn syrup and peanuts in large iron skillet.

-Cook over medium heat to hard crack stage; remove from heat and stir in soda.
+Cook over medium heat to hard crack stage 300F degrees; remove from heat and stir in soda.

 NOTE: Mixture will foam up from soda and look milky; keep stirring it will begin to look like peanut brittle.